Skip to content

 Laundromats are an exhausting tax deeply levied directly upon the psychological well-being of urban renters.
 By aggressively investing heavily in the best portable washing machines for micro apartments, you violently wrest back control of your weekend.
 Hooking a highly sophisticated, fully automatic 1.0 Cu Ft unit directly to your bathroom sink permanently upgrades a chaotic 25sqm studio into a high-performance, totally self-sufficient home.

-Ready to completely banish the giant, dirty IKEA laundry bag from your hallway?
-Physically unscrew your bathroom sink aerator tonight, verify the metal threads, and confidently order a fully automatic portable washer tomorrow morning.
+Ready to banish the dirty IKEA laundry bag from your hallway?
+Physically unscrew your bathroom sink aerator tonight, verify the metal threads, and order a fully automatic portable washer tomorrow morning.

 Can I wash queen-sized bed sheets or heavy winter bath towels in a portable automatic washer?

-Yes, but severely one at a time.
-A typical 1.0 Cu Ft portable machine handles exactly one queen-sized fitted sheet or two heavy terrycloth bath towels per load.
-If you cram massive, heavy loads into the tiny drum, it will violently shake violently out of balance during the extreme spin cycle, thrashing violently across the bathroom floor.
+Yes, but one at a time.
+A typical 1.0 Cu Ft portable machine handles exactly one queen-sized fitted sheet or two bath towels per load.
+If you cram heavy loads into the tiny drum, it will shake out of balance during the spin cycle.

 Do I need special HE (High-Efficiency) liquid laundry detergent for a portable washer?